apache/pekko/README.md

 ### Running the Build
 - Open a command window and change directory to your preferred base directory
 - Use git to clone the [repo](https://github.com/apache/incubator-pekko) or download a source release from https://pekko.apache.org (and unzip or untar it, as appropriate)
-- Change directory to the directory where you installed the source
+- Change directory to the directory where you installed the source (you should have a file called `build.sbt` in this directory)
 - `sbt compile` compiles the main source for project default version of Scala (2.13)
     - `sbt +compile` will compile for all supported versions of Scala
 - `sbt test` will compile the code and run the unit tests